Diane Modahl: Career after athletics and charity work

 Diane retired from competition in 2002 but remained heavily involved in sport.

-In 2010, Diane established the Diane Modahl Sports Foundation (DMSF), a registered charity, alongside her husband, Vincente.
+In 2010, Diane established the Diane Modahl Sports Foundation (DMSF), a registered charity, alongside her husband, Vicente.
 DMSF brings athletics coaching opportunities to young people, particularly those living in disadvantaged areas.

 Modahl was Lay Adviser to the Central Manchester Clinical Commissioning Group 2014–2015, Non Executive Director Primary Care Trust (PCT) NHS Manchester 2011–2014, and was previously the Chief Ambassador for the National Charity – Street Games.
 In 2019, she was appointed by Sports England as a member of the Talent Inclusion Advisory Group.
 She also became Board Trustee of the Greater Manchester Mayor’s Charity.

 In 2020, she was appointed by Andy Burnham, Mayor of Greater Manchester, as the Chair of Greater Manchester’s Young Person’s Task Force, an unpaid position designed to aid the Covid-19 recovery process.
 This included direct engagement with young people and youth organisations as well as with colleges, training providers and business.

-In 2021, Commonwealth Games England appointed Modahl to the Board as non-executive directors from 1 May.
+In 2021, Commonwealth Games England appointed Modahl to the Board as a non-executive director from 1 May.

-Diane also contributes to Street Games; an initiative that harnesses the power of sport to create positive change in the lives of disadvantaged young people right across the UK, and ‘A Bed Every Night’; a scheme that supports the provision of shelter and support for people who are sleeping rough across Greater Manchester.
+Diane also contributes to Street Games, an initiative that harnesses the power of sport to create positive change in the lives of disadvantaged young people right across the UK, and ‘A Bed Every Night’, a scheme that supports the provision of shelter and support for homeless people in Greater Manchester.